axel-op/googlejavaformat-action/README.md

 # Google Java Format Action

-Automatically format your Java files using Google Java Style guidelines.
+Automatically format your Java files using [Google Java Style guidelines](https://google.github.io/styleguide/javaguide.html).

+This action automatically downloads the latest release of the [Google Java Format](https://github.com/google/google-java-format) program.

-If some files need to be formatted, this action will push a commit with the modifications (unless you use the `--dry-run` argument, see below).
+If some files need to be formatted, this action will push a commit with the modifications (unless you set the `skipCommit` input to `true`, or use the `--dry-run` argument, see below).

 You must checkout your repository with `actions/checkout` before calling this action (see the example).